sist-cs120/project-doc/source/project1.rst

     - Use look up table to implement complex functions.

-    - Some AISO wrappers expose data interface in float format.
+    - Some ASIO wrappers expose data interface in float format.
 To complete this task, please do an additional conversion from float/double to ``INT32``.
 Then, just pretend to ignore the conversion.

     - This task may be incompatible with other optional tasks or require an excessive workload.